Worlds offers industrial companies a digital twin to improve efficiency, gets $21.2M boost

 Check out all the on-demand sessions from the Intelligent Security Summit here.

-The company rebranded to Worlds a year ago, from Hypergiant Sensory Sciences.
-The new name is more reflective of its effort to market what it calls “4D infrastructure for building the Industrial Metaverse.”
+The company rebranded to Worlds from Hypergiant Sensory Sciences.
+The new name is more reflective of its effort to market what it calls “4D infrastructure for building the industrial metaverse.”

 In an email to VentureBeat, Worlds CEO Dave Copps gave the example of a customer named AllianceTexas to explain how its technology works.
 AllianceTexas is a 27,000-acre commercial inland port north of Fort Worth.
 Worlds is building a digital twin of a five-square-mile area of the port where an airport, railyard and distribution centers are located, so that AllianceTexas can better understand the flow of its commerce.
 The digital twin uses neural networks to track and monitor the location of trucks, identify carriers, and extract the unique numbers on each truck so they can be identified continuously.